-Like the elusive Yeti or the Loch Ness Monster, free sales tools might seem like the stuff of folklore.
+Like the elusive Yeti or the Loch Ness Monster, free virtual selling tools might seem like the stuff of folklore.
 Sure, everyone claims to have a sighting—but do they really exist?

 As intrepid salespeople, we wanted to investigate once and for all.
 What we discovered might surprise you.
-Free sales enablement tools do exist—and they’re actually pretty good.
-Since many sales brands are pivoting to product-led growth, spurred on by a culture of try-before-you-buy, sales reps have a plethora of free sales prospecting tools to choose from.
+These free sales tools for virtual selling do exist—and they’re actually pretty good.
+Since many sales brands have made the move to virtual selling and are pivoting to product-led growth, spurred on by a culture of try-before-you-buy, sales reps have a plethora of free sales prospecting tools to choose from.

 In fact, some of the best sales software companies now market directly to reps.
 It makes sense when you think about it: If you start using a free sales tool and close deals, some of your teammates might try it out.
 And if enough of you start to have success, the tool will catch your boss’ attention—and it’s already proven its value.
 What’s good for you is good for the sales brands who want to make a good impression on your manager (and that’s pretty good for you).

-In this article, we’ll explain the types of free sales tools, their uses, and how to build a sales software stack that helps you find and close more business.
+In this article, we’ll explain the types of free sales tools for virtual selling, their uses, and how to build a sales software stack that helps you find and close more business.
 Whether you’re looking for free sales tools for startups, SMBs, or enterprise—we’ve got you covered.
 No matter if you’re cracking small or large accounts, you’ll find something that will help you win more deals.

-Free sales tools are any tools that help people in sales roles—such as account executive, business development rep, sales development rep, and so on—do their jobs faster, more efficiently, or both.
+Free virtual selling tools are any tools that help people in remote sales roles—such as account executive, business development rep, sales development rep, and so on—do their jobs faster, more efficiently, or both.
 These can include everything from tools that help automate repetitive tasks, to learning resources that can help you grow as a salesperson.

 It’s important to note that there are no one-size-fits-all sales productivity tools.
 What works for an enterprise account executive may not work for a team of SDRs or someone selling to small businesses.
 However, when paired with the right sales methodology, online sales tools can help you take the right steps faster and leave less of your sales process to chance.